-Spring (Mar 1 - May 31) Summer (May 23 - Oct 15) Fall (Sept 15 - Dec 1) Winter (Nov 15 - Mar 15) Flooding Maximum 261.35 m; emergency spillway overtops at 261.67m; and dwelling flooding at 261.60 m.
+Spring Summer Fall Winter (Mar 1 - May 31) (May 23 - Oct 15) (Sept 15 - Dec 1) (Nov 15 - Mar 15) Flooding Maximum 261.35 m; emergency spillway overtops at 261.67m; and dwelling flooding at 261.60 m.
 Maximum Target 261.10 m; and nuisance/dock flooding starts at 261.30 m.
 No concern on lake due to drawdown.
 Drawdown assists in reduction of spring flood magnitudes downstream.
 No concern due to drawdown.
-Fisheries Not applicable Not applicable Not applicable Not applicable Lake Trout Walleye Spawning at Whitefish Rapids requires lake at 260.50 m (estimated not corroborated by survey or site evaluation) or above.
+Fisheries Lake Trout Not applicable Not applicable Not applicable Not applicable Walleye Spawning at Whitefish Rapids requires lake at 260.50 m (estimated not corroborated by survey or site evaluation) or above.
 No operational constraint No operational constraint No operational constraint Bass Ensure adequate water to cover shoals, accomplished by being at / near target of 261.10 m by long weekend of May.
 Spawning in June - stable levels at or near target of 261.10 m.
 No operational constraint No operational constraint Pike No operational constraint No operational constraint No operational constraint No operational constraint Wildlife Stable water levels after ice- out for loons/nesting birds if possible.
 No operational constraint Lake at or below 260.20 prior to freeze up / start of Mazinaw drawdown to ensure survival of burying amphibians/wildlife.
 Minimum levels of 259.60 m

 Spring Summer Fall Winter (Mar 1 - May 31) (May 23 - Oct 15) (Sept 15 - Dec 1) (Nov 15 - Mar 15) Wild Rice No operational constraint Minimal outflows after 1 st of June to facilitate growth of wild rice downstream in village of Ardoch.
 Consistent and minimal outflows maintained through growth and harvest of wild rice (end of September).
-No operational constraint Recreation / Tourism Stable levels at 261.10 (+/- 0.10) m from long weekend in May through September.
-Stable levels at 261.10 (+/- 0.10) m No operational constraint Stable ice conditions for ice fishing / snowmobiling.
+No operational constraint Recreation / Tourism Stable levels at 261.10 (+/- 0.10) m from long weekend in May through September. - Stable levels at 261.10 d (+/- 0.10) m No operational constraint Stable ice c fishing / s Stable ice conditions for ice fishing / snowmobiling.
 Erosion Maintain levels below 261.20 m.
 Maintain levels below 261.20 m.
 No operational constraint No operational constraint Navigation Access to the lake as early as possible after ice-out.
-Levels below 261.00 m make numerous bays hazardous to access (historical complaints).
+Levels below 261.00 make numerous bay hazardous to access (historical complaints Levels below 261.00 m make numerous bays hazardous to access (historical complaints).
 Levels below 261.00 m make numerous bays hazardous to access.
-No operational constraint lce Minimize ice movement to reduce shoreline damage.
-Not applicable Not applicable Ensure stable levels for safety of ice fisherman, snowmobilers Low Flow Aug Not applicable During droughts, minimal flow maintained using all of target range flow will vary depending on severity/timing of drought.
+No operational constraint Ice Minimize ice movement to reduce shoreline damage.
+Not applicable Not applicable Ensure stable levels for safety of ice fisherman, snowmobilers Low Flow Aug Not applicable During droughts, minima flow maintained using a of target range flow wil vary depending on severity/timing of drought.
+During droughts, minimal flow maintained using all of target range flow will vary depending on severity/timing of drought.
 During droughts, minimal flow maintained using all of target range flow will vary depending on severity/timing of drought.
 Drawdown used to assist in refilling Crotch Lake.
 Power Generation Not applicable Not applicable Not applicable Not applicable